eclipse-ibeji/freyja/adapters/cloud/grpc_cloud_adapter/README.md

 # gRPC Cloud Adapter

 The gRPC Cloud Adapter is intended to function as a "standard cloud adapter", enabling integration with other services that implement the appropriate APIs.
-This reduces the need for custom adapter implementations and facilitates integration with non-rust solutions for other parts of the vehicle system.
+This reduces the need for custom adapter implementations and facilitates integration with non-Rust solutions for other parts of the vehicle system.
 This library contains an implementation of the `CloudAdapter` trait from the contracts.

 ## Contract